About the Lab

 Experimental techniques include solution and solid-state nuclear magnetic resonance spectroscopy (NMR), time-resolved X-ray crystallography and optical spectroscopy, rapid kinetics methods, and single molecule spectroscopy.
 The development of fundamental aspects of experimental and theoretical techniques is an active area in the laboratory.

-Five of the seven tenured PI’s in the Laboratory of Chemical Physics have now been elected members of prestigious academic societies: Adriaan Bax, Marius Clore, William Eaton, Attila Szabo and, most recently, Robert Tycko to the US National Academy of Sciences, Marius Clore to the British Royal Society (founded in 1663) and William Eaton to the Accademia dei Lincei (the Academy of the Lynx, founded in 1603, the Italian equivalent of the American Philosophical Society).
-In addition, LCP scientists have received numerous highly prestigious awards, including the 2018 Robert A. Welch Award in Chemistry to Adriaan Bax and the 2020 Raymond and Beverly Sackler International Prize in Biophysics for investigators under the age of 45 to recently tenured Robert Best.
+Five of the seven tenured PI’s in the Laboratory of Chemical Physics have now been elected members of prestigious academic societies: Adriaan Bax, Marius Clore, William Eaton, Attila Szabo, and Robert Tycko to the US National Academy of Sciences, Marius Clore to the British Royal Society (founded in 1663) and William Eaton to the Accademia dei Lincei (the Academy of the Lynx, founded in 1603).
+In addition, LCP scientists have received numerous highly prestigious awards, including the 2018 Robert A. Welch Award in Chemistry to Adriaan Bax, the 2020 Raymond and Beverly Sackler International Prize in Biophysics to Robert Best, and the 2022 Peter Debye Award in Physical Chemistry to William Eaton.